 Yes, well that was in 1973.
 My work became non-representational in 1977.

-I had done a series of Ju Ju Birds, purchased by Norman Linton, arts editor for the Guardian.
+I had done a series of Ju Ju Birds, purchased by Norbert Lynton, arts editor for the Guardian.
 He later became head of the Arts Council.
 He was a member of the contemporary arts society, and he purchased the painting, which is now in Coventry.
 And then I did a series of paintings, and they were shown in New York.